Maqluba

 Maqluba (also attested by a variety of other spellings in English; مَقْلُوبَة) is a traditional Levantine dish, a variety of Pilaf that is popular across Palestine, Jordan, Syria, Lebanon, Israel, and Iraq.
 It consists of meat, rice, and fried vegetables placed in a pot which is flipped upside down when served, hence the name.

+History

-The earliest mention of the dish is found in a 13th-century cookbook, Kitāb al-Ṭabīkh (The Book of Dishes), written by Muhammad Baghdadi during the Abbasid Caliphate.
+The earliest mention of a dish called maqluba is found in a 13th-century cookbook, Kitāb al-Ṭabīkh (The Book of Dishes), written by Muhammad Baghdadi during the Abbasid Caliphate.
+The maqluba mentioned by Baghdadi is an egg dish rather than a pilaf.

+The People of Palestine, a 1921 book by American scholar Elihu Grant documenting Palestinian tradition, contained a description of maqluba:

+Maḳlûbeh is a preparation of rice and eggplant cooked in a deep dish, and, when served, turned out, upside down; whence the name, which means "turned over."